Pet a cow, play with the sheep and pick apples at the OPEN FARM DAY

-Everyone can book a free visit.
-Wear the right gear though – such as proper foot wear or even wellingtons, and remember not to bring your beloved friend – the dog.
+Wear the right gear such as proper foot wear or even wellingtons, and remember not to bring your beloved friend – the dog.

 The article continues below.

 Expect some of the farms closest to the big cities to be crowded as it is a popular event so book well in advance.